sourcehut-mirrors/chawan/doc/protocols.md

 ## Gopher

-Gopher is supported through the `adapter/protocol/gopher.nim` adapter.
+Chawan supports the Gopher protocol through the gopher CGI program.
-Gopher directories are passed as the `text/gopher` type, and `adapter/format/gopher.nim` takes care of converting this to HTML.
+Gopher directories are passed as the `text/gopher` type, and gopher2html takes care of converting this to HTML.

 Gopher selector types are converted to MIME types when possible; note however, that this is very limited, as most of them (like `s` sound, or `I` image)